CS-6381/FinalProject/DesignOfExperiments/Performance-MQ-ActorCount.md

 ## Hardware Configuration

-Each test should be ran using Ubuntu 18.04 chameleon cloud VM’s with 8 CPU and 32 GB of RAM.
+Each test should be ran using Ubuntu 20.04 (CC-Ubuntu20.04) chameleon cloud VM’s with 8 CPU and 16 GB of RAM (m1.xlarge).
 If these hardware specs aren’t attainable, use the nearest available and document the configuration.

 # Experiment Configurations